Gbollyhub/smarkets-exchange-viewer/README.md

 Given more time, I would:

 - Replace polling with the Smarkets streaming API.
-- Move authentication behind a backend using secure httpOnly cookies.
 - Expand unit and integration test coverage.
 - Add end-to-end tests for authentication and live pricing.
 - Add category browsing and filtering.